Cancer Treatment

 Controversies

-The Government's cancer policies are a key feature of the NHS reform programme and are therefore an important way of measuring its success.
+Government cancer policies are a key feature of the NHS reform programme and are therefore an important way of measuring its success.

-However, a report from the King's Fund think tank found that by June 2006, 98.9 per cent of people suspected of having cancer were seeing a specialist within two weeks, and 99 per of those diagnosed began treatment within a month.
+However, a report from the King's Fund think tank found that by June 2006, 98.9 per cent of people suspected of having cancer were seeing a specialist within two weeks, and 99 per cent of those diagnosed began treatment within a month.

-The Cancer Reform Strategy, launched on 3 December 2007, sets out a clear direction for the development of cancer services in England over the next five years.
+The Cancer Reform Strategy, launched on 3 December 2007, set out a clear direction for the development of cancer services in England over the following five years.
 More than 1000 stakeholders were involved in the development of the strategy, including representatives from cancer charities, cancer professionals, NHS managers, patients and social care professionals.
 The work was led by the National Cancer Director and chair of the National Cancer Research Institute Professor Mike Richards.

 Statistics